389ds/389ds.github.io/docs/389ds/howto/quickstart.md

     # dsidm localhost user modify alice add:objectclass:nsmemberof

 Finally, we can run a "fixup" which will regenerate memberof for everyone in the directory.
-Note the `-f '(objectClass=nsPerson)'`, which says "apply memberOf to all nsPerson" in the directory.

     # dsconf localhost plugin memberof fixup -b dc=example,dc=com
     Enter password for cn=Directory Manager on ldaps://localhost: